-Responsibility of any other State;
+Responsibility of any other State

-(a) Any State shall, on request from the OTSD conducting the investigation of an accident or an incident, provide that State with all the relevant information available to it.

-(b) Any State, the facilities or services of which have been, or would normally have been, used by an aircraft prior to an accident or an incident, and which has information pertinent to the investigation, shall provide such information to the State conducting the investigation.
+- (a) Any State shall, on request from the OTSB as the State conducting the investigation of an accident or an incident, provide that State with all the relevant information available to it. - (b) Any State, the facilities or services of which have been, or would normally have been, used by an aircraft prior to an accident or an incident, and which has information pertinent to the investigation, shall provide such information to the State conducting the investigation. - (c) States shall cooperate to determine the limitations on disclosure or use that will apply to information before it is exchanged between them for the purposes of an accident or incident investigation.

-Responsibility of the State of registry/operator;
+(d) Responsibility of the State of registry/operator